wojciech-aniol/Guess-the-number/README.md

 ```

-And now all what you have to do is double-click on index.html in the main folder of application.
+And now all you have to do is double-click on index.html in the main folder of application.

 ## Built With

-* [minimal-express](https://github.com/kylemcdonald/minimal-express) - minimal and flexible Node.js web application framework
+* [express](https://expressjs.com/) - minimal and flexible Node.js web application framework